 Start doing pull-ups, push ups, non-weighted squats, crunches and lunges as well as some beginner exercises I will give you below.
 I have a great eBook with lots of strength-building exercising you can do even without a pole.

 Start stretching gently before and after you exercise and even on the days you don't exercise.
 This keeps synovial fluid flowing through those joints and keeps your flexibility levels.

-Read the free eBook on building a nutritionally-rich diet and start implementing just one little change at a time, like switching from sodas to sugar-free drinks or water with citrus slices.
+Start implementing just one little change at a time in your fuel sources, like switching from sodas to sugar-free drinks or water with citrus slices.
 In a couple of weeks when you notice the difference in your tummy and the way you feel, add in another small change like eating breakfast if you aren't already.
 And so on.

 If you have a pole already, great!
 If you don't read through my research on various type of poles as well as the different brands out there before you make your selection.